 In order to keep up with population growth, Downtown should be one of the most dense residential areas of San Marcos.
 Multi-family and mixed-use housing types are the primary products recommended in and near Downtown, and should be marketed to all demographics (not just or primarily to students).
-Around the outer edges of Downtown, especially adjacent to existing neighborhoods, "missing middle" housing types are needed.
-These include accessory dwelling units (ADUs), multiplexes, and townhomes.
+Around the outer western edges of Downtown, <a href="support diverse housing types to transition/buffer Downtown from existing neighborhoods while also providing housing options to those who desire to live downtown. especially adjacent to existing neighborhoods, "missing middle" housing types are needed.
+These Diverse housing types include accessory dwelling units (ADUs), multiplexes, and townhomes.

-Examples of Missing Middle Housing Types:
+Examples of Missing Middle Diverse Housing Types: